 3) Proper supervision and safety adherence is required at all times.

 4) Your Program Design must plan on training all major muscle groups as well as the core muscular skeleton in symmetry.

 5) Don’t lift too fast.
 Children/ Young Athletes have shorter limbs so the typical “2-4 second” system recommended for adult beginners will be “boringly tedious” for a child/young athlete, but do not let them perform rapid/explosive movements as they opt to do.

 6) Always begin with a warm-up (10-15 minutes) and always end with a good cool-down (10-15 minutes)

-7) Never lose sight of the fact that strength is merely one of the 12 IFPA Components of Fitness: Strength, Speed, Power, Anaerobic & Aerobic Endurance, Agility, Balance, Coordination, Flexibility, Body Composition, Symmetry and Biochemical Balance.
-You must develop yourself to become fit and healthy or to compete safety and effectively, all 12 components of must be developed in balance.
+7) Never lose sight of the fact that strength is merely one of the 12 IFPA Components of Fitness: Strength, Speed, Power, Anaerobic and aerobic Endurance, Agility, Balance, Coordination, Flexibility, Body Composition, Symmetry and Biochemical Balance.
+You must develop yourself to become fit and healthy or to compete safely and effectively, all 12 components must be developed in balance.

 8) You must make it fun.
 Young athletes should learn first and foremost that getting in shape and staying in shape is fun.
 What should be a myth is the way most of my generation of athletes was training in “the old days” by sadist coaches who would yell, “If it doesn’t hurt, you’re doing it wrong!”…or…”No pain, No gain!”